AdobeDocs/dynamic-media-classic.en/help/using/creating-ecatalog-image-maps.md

 1. In the Job Name field, type a name for the file (be careful to retain its extension).
 1. Select **[!UICONTROL Upload]**.

-## Copy Image Maps between eCatalogs {#copying-image-maps-between-ecatalogs}
+## Copy Image Maps among other eCatalogs {#copying-image-maps-between-ecatalogs}

 You can copy all the Image Maps in an eCatalog to a different eCatalog.
 Copying Image Maps this way is a convenient method of copying Image Maps between foreign-language translations of the same eCatalog.
-For the copying to be successful, Adobe Dynamic Media Classic recommends copying between eCatalogs with the same number of pages and same images.
+For the copying to be successful, Adobe Dynamic Media Classic recommends copying between eCatalogs with the same number of pages and the same images.

 >[!NOTE]
 >